gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "*Nein*,"
 he said flatly,
 scratching the piercing in his nose and cutting the call.
-His reputation had taken a hit, but if he didn't need the business…
+His reputation had taken a hit when Mendonça died, and he had never been particularly social anyway.

 It took a week to get the other eighty-nine people on my list to say "yes".
-My AIs said seventy would be enough, but everyone had their own models and margins.
+My agents thought seventy would be enough, but everyone had their own models and margins.
 After a bit of debate and a lot of posturing, they all signed the tightest NDA I had ever seen.

-And then a week before our chosen Sunday it almost fell apart.
+And then a week before D-Day it almost fell apart.
-I don't know if Joachim was second-guessing himself after what had happened to Mendonça, but somehow he got a sign wrong for a few crucial moments.
+I don't know if Joachim was second-guessing himself, but somehow he got a sign wrong for a few crucial moments.
-Instead of offloading his clients' money in a hundred different ways to keep them out of the Top Twenty, his AIs sucked it all in.
+Instead of offloading his clients' money in a hundred different ways to keep them out of the Top Twenty, his agents sucked it all in.
 For three point seven seconds, he was worth as much as the next three people on Earth put together.
 Whoever or whatever was making decisions made it then,